 Picture a home Bible study.
-They discover in the pages of Scripture a very different world form the one the official church had concocted in their day.
+They discover in the pages of Scripture a very different world from the one the official church had concocted in their day.
 There was no state-church alliance in the Bible, no so-called “Christendom.”
 Rather, the Church was comprised of local, autonomous communities of believers drawn together by their faith in Jesus and nurtured by local pastors.
-And while that seems like a massive “Duh!” to us, what we need to realize is that it was a revolutionary idea in the 16th C.
+And while that seems like a massive “Duh!” to many non-denominational Evangelicals today, it was a revolutionary idea in the 16th C.

-You see, though Luther stressed a personal faith for each believer, Lutheran churches were understood as linked and together formed THE Church of Germany.
-The clergy was ordained by a spiritual hierarchy and the entire population of a region were de facto members of that region’s church.
+You see, though Luther stressed a personal faith for each believer, Lutheran churches were understood as linked together to form THE Church of Germany.
+Clergy were ordained by a spiritual hierarchy and the entire population of a region were de-facto members of that region’s church.
 The Church looked to the State for salary and support.
 In those years, Protestantism differed little from Catholicism in terms of its relationship to the civil authority.
-If the State was society’s arm with the strength to enforce, the Church was its heart & mind with the insight to inspire & inform.
+If the State was society’s arm with the strength to enforce, the Church was its heart and mind with the insight to inspire and inform.

-Or, think of it this way, for 16th C. Catholicism, Lutheranism & Calvinism, in society, the State was the body, the Church was the soul.
-They saw the Radical Reformers insistence that the Church & State were separate as creating a headless monster destined to do great harm.
+Or, think of it this way, for 16th C Catholicism, Lutheranism and Calvinism, in society, the State was the body, the Church was the soul.
+They saw the Radical Reformers insistence that the Church and State were separate as creating a headless monster destined to do great harm.

-The Anabaptists wanted to reinstall “apostolic Christianity” by which they meant, the Faith & it’s practice as modeled in the NT, where the only members of the Church were those who were genuinely born again, not everyone who happened to be born in a province with a Christian prince.
+The Anabaptists wanted to reinstall “apostolic Christianity” by which they meant, the Faith as practiced in the NT, where the only members of the Church were those who were genuinely born again, not everyone who happened to be born in a province with a Christian prince.

-The True Church, they insisted, is always & only a community of dedicated disciples seeking to live faithfully in the midst of a wicked world.
+The True Church, they insisted, is always and only a community of dedicated disciples seeking to live faithfully in the midst of a wicked world.

-So that little group that had gathered in Manz’s home in January 1525 knew what they were doing was a violation of Zurich’s city council.
+So that little group that gathered in Manz’s home in January 1525 knew what they were doing was a violation of Zurich’s city council.
 Persecution was sure to follow.
-So shortly after the baptism they withdrew from Zurich for the nearby village of Zollikon.
+Shortly after the baptism they withdrew from Zurich to the nearby village of Zollikon.
 There, late in January, the first Anabaptist congregation, the first free church in modern times, was born.

-Many of them fled to Germany & Austria where their prospects weren’t any better.
+Many fled to Germany and Austria where their prospects weren’t any better.
 In 1529, the Imperial Diet of Speyer declared Anabaptism a heresy and every region of Christendom was obliged to condemn them to death.
-Between 4 & 5 thousand were executed over the next several years.
+Between 4 and 5 thousand were executed over the next several years.

 The Anabaptists had a simple demand: That a person have a right to his/her own beliefs.
 What we may not realize is that while that seems an imminently reasonable and assumed axiom for us—it was an idea bequeathed TO US by them!
 It’s not at all what MOST people thought in the 16th C. No way!
 No how!
-The Radical Reformers seemed Moderate Reformers Like Luther & Zwingli to be destroying the very fabric of society.
-There was simply little conception of a society that wasn’t shaped by the Church’s influence on the State with the States enforcement of Church policy.
+The Radical Reformers seemed to Moderate Reformers like Luther and Zwingli to be destroying the very fabric of society.
+There was simply little conception of a society that wasn’t shaped by the Church’s influence on the State with the State’s enforcement of Church policy.